LifeofSwervo/Java/Data Structures using Java/Book Notes/Chapter 1/Overview.md

 	- Any outside entity that needs to access data in a class must do so using a method of the same class.
 Data is like a queen bee, kept hidden in the middle of the hive, fed and cared for by worker-bee methods.

 #### Inheritance and Polymorphism
-- Inheritance: The creation of one class, called the extended or derived class, from another class
+- Inheritance: The creation of one class, called the extended or derived class, from another class called the base class.
+The extended class has all the features of the base class along with additional.
+	- For example, a secretary class might be derived from a more general employee class and include a field called typingSpeed that the employee class lacked.
+	- Inheritance is also called subclassing.
+	- The base class may be called the super-class, and the extended class is the subclass.
+	- Inheritance allows you to easily add features to an existing class and aids programs with many related classes.
+	- This makes it easy to reuse classes for slightly different reasons.

+- Polymorphism: Treating objects of different classes in the same way.
+	- Meaning the classes must be derived from the same base class.
+	- In practice, polymorphism usually involves a method call that executes different methods for objects of different classes.